johnathanvman/F6/index.md

 						Entrys.push("I swing my fist at SUB, but she's flying to high to hit.
 She laughs at my frustration!")
 						Entrys.push("I kick at SUB, but she flies away too quick.
 She asks if I'm even trying!")
 						Entrys.push("I try headbutting SUB, but she's too swift while flying around.
 She giggles as she soars through the air.")
+						Entrys.push("I fling a rock up at SUB but it misses her.
+She giggles at my poor aim.")
+						Entrys.push("I fling a rock up at SUB but she catches it!")
 					}else{
 						Entrys.push("I grab SUB, but she deftly slips out of my grip.")
 						Entrys.push("I grab SUB, but she bites down on my hand with her long fangs.
 I let go instantly, and she flys away.")